Motivation for the DLI

 - Proactively formulates and pursues key digital learning strategic initiatives

 Below you will find annual reports which explain in greater detail what the Digital Learning Initiative worked on in 2014 and 2015.

 The Digital Learning Initiative reports to Associate Provost for Digital Learning and Innovation, Chris Dellarocas.

 Meet the Team

-Romy Ruukel, associate director of the DLI, joined BU after program managing at edX, a global e-learning and MOOC platform.
+Romy Ruukel, Director of the Digital Learning Initiative, joined BU after program managing at edX, a global e-learning and MOOC platform.
 A seasoned educator, editor, and project manager, she holds master’s degrees in human development & psychology (Harvard University) and humanities & leadership (New College of California).
 Throughout her career, Ruukel’s work and research have focused on sociology of education, universal design for learning, and 20th-century social movements.

 Vanessa Ruano is a platform administrator who serves as the main liaison and course building support for BU’s edX courses.
 Prior to joining the DLI, she held various service desk positions at the BU IT Help Center and the Questrom School of Business.
 Vanessa earned a bachelor’s degree in communication with a focus on public relations from BU’s College of Communication and is currently working on her Master’s in Information Systems with a concentration in project management at BU.